Abdurahman-hassan/binary_trees/README.md

 ## Functions

-Here are the functions you need to write for this project:

 Here are some functions you need to write for this project:

 1. `binary_tree_t *binary_tree_node(binary_tree_t *parent, int value);` - Creates a new binary tree node with the given value.
 Returns a pointer to the new node, or NULL on failure.

 2. `binary_tree_t *binary_tree_insert_left(binary_tree_t *parent, int value);` - Inserts a new node as the left child of the given parent node.
 Returns a pointer to the new node, or NULL on failure or if the parent is NULL.